RamaKrishnan99/Sample_2/README.md

 n = 2022; p = 7
 print ("The largest power of %d that divides %d! is %d\n"%
 								(p, n, largestPower(n, p)))

-# This code is contributed by Shreyanshi Arun.